 A ticking time bomb.
 Every tick a precious second lost–not preserved in Snapchat or Instagram–the memory of it cached in a few brain cells before a new memory purged space for itself.
 Ellen, twenty-nine years old and ticking, kept a bright pink box, the First Response Rapid Results pregnancy test, in a cabinet behind the bathroom mirror.
 She already wasted one test on a false-alarm missed period.
 After peeing on the tip, feeling the warmth of a droplet of urine on her finger, she had stood watching the test for ten minutes while her husband, Wes, stood outside the locked door to the bathroom.
 No pink.
 Safe.

 Or not safe, she supposed.
 She and Wes had been trying for children for a few months now.
 You’re in the prime of fertility in your twenties, Ellen’s mother had told her.
 After that, your child could have all sorts of problems.
 Biologically defective.
-More likely to miscarriage.
+More likely to miscarry.
 It made sense, Ellen supposed.
-But women who had babies later were mainly the educated and promotion-pursuing, women like Ellen: a financial analyst at Wells Fargo, she inhaled her work twelve hours a day–not with enjoyment, but rather a determination to prove that she could be technical and artsy, a full-time working adult and housewife, a woman who could discuss a veganized ice cream recipe with the same fluidity as she could politics.
+But women who had babies later were mainly the educated and promotion-pursuing women like Ellen, a financial analyst at Wells Fargo.
+She inhaled her work twelve hours a day—not with enjoyment, but rather a determination to prove that she could be technical and artsy, a full-time working adult and housewife, a woman who could discuss a veganized ice cream recipe with the same fluidity as she could politics.

 “Have you ever thought about having children?”
 Wes had asked when they were twenty-two.
 It was the same formula of question.
 Have you ever thought about getting a house?
 Then they bought a four bedroom, two-and-a-half-bathroom house with a backyard patio and a golden delicious apple tree by the front door.
 Have you ever thought about getting a cat?
 They bought a pack of lint rollers and a short-haired cat.
 It was always during the most inopportune of times—when her mind and fingers finally synced and words flowed onto a Word document, when she already ate and used the bathroom before beginning a movie so she’d be able to watch uninterrupted–and then the calling, Ellen can you clean out the litter box?